evanjohnso/angular_extended/README.md

 Someone once told me the truth is easier to remember.
 It's just a different truth from the previous one.
 One is my past, the other is the present.
 I've gone to security meetups that are way over my head and had a meeting with a project manager at an IoT company after reaching out cold on LinkedIn.

+## Saturday Afternoon <a name="saturday-afternoon"></a>
 Met with team at Epicodus to hash out an outline and trello board for the upcoming week.
 Used BDD to create user stories.
 No code, only conceptual talk.

 * Read articles on Git branching and workflows as well as take Rithim School's module on Git to feel more comfortable and confident with the steps to take.

+## Sunday Funday <a name="sunday-funday"></a>
 * Erased this entire file by accident and overwrote it with multiple commits.

 * Was able to successfully restore state from a previous commit

 * Successfully added aliases to my local .gitconfig to streamline repetitive commands.

 * Added SSH key to my local machine and linked it with remote GitHub repository.
 No longer need to authenticate username/password for every push on my local computer.